wp-plugins/simplemap/readme.txt

 Please visit [the SimpleMap home page](http://simplemap-plugin.com/) and leave a comment or [contact me](mailto:alison@alisothegeek.com) with any questions or concerns.

 == Changelog ==

+= 1.1.4 =
+* Added Help page to de-clutter the other admin pages, and allow for more thorough explanations of features
+* Improved CSV import: Now includes an option to quickly import large files if the locations are already geocoded
+* Improved latitude/longitude handling: The values are now directly editable on the Manage Database page, and any new location (added on the Add Location page OR via CSV import) that has latitude/longitude already set will keep those values intact
+* Improved Auto-Load: There is now an option to auto-load all locations in the database, and it automatically disables itself if there are more than 100 locations (to prevent crashing browsers)
+* Improved Auto-Load: There is now an option to lock the auto-load to your default location, instead of the map centering itself on the loaded locations
+* Improved map display: Numerous CSS fixes added to ensure that map overlays display properly
+* Improved state/province: Is now a text field instead of a drop-down list, so any value can be entered
+* Added ability to sort the database by column on the Manage Database page
+* Added ability to change the number of search results shown (was previously limited to 20)
+* Fixed bug: Info bubble should now expand properly when a location's name/category takes up more than one line
+* Added questions to FAQ in Readme file

 = 1.1.3 =
 * Fixed bug: "Get Directions" link in location's info bubble no longer inserts "null" in the destination address